 Glossary of Terms

-A B C D E F G I L M N O P R S T U V
+A B C D E F G I L M N O P R S T U V W Z Abbreviations

 Buoyancy: captures all changes in the tax base for non-domestic rates, excluding revaluation appeals.
 Buoyancy is measured as the annual growth in rateable value corrected for any losses as a result of revaluation appeals.
 It reflects both the physical growth in the tax base and also administrative effects present in the data such as the resolution of running roll appeals.

-Calendar year basis: Referring to a full year period running from January 1st to December 31st.
+Calendar year basis: Referring to a full year period running from January 1 to December 31.

 Cash basis: is a method of recording revenues as occurring when the cash is paid.
 The tax receipt is recorded when the tax is paid, not when the transaction occurred.